CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-SQLMI-Disconnected.md

 1. You can explore the page for kibana.

-   > ***Info***: You can learn more about kibana here: [View logs and metrics using Kibana and Grafana](https://docs.microsoft.com/en-us/azure/azure-arc/data/monitor-grafana-kibana)
+   > ***Info***: You can learn more about Kibana here: [View logs and metrics using Kibana and Grafana](https://docs.microsoft.com/en-us/azure/azure-Arc/data/monitor-grafana-kibana)

-## View the Visualization and metric using grafana graph
+## View the Visualization and metric using Grafana graph

 1. Now go back to the Azure Data Studio which you had opened earlier on the provided JumpVM on the left.

 1. Now copy the endpoint for the Grafana dashboard and browser this endpoint in a browser.

-1. Enter below user name and password for SQLMI.
+1. Enter below username and password for SQLMI.

    > **Note** You have to enter the credentials of the Azure Arc data controller.

-   - **User name** : arcuser
+   - **User name** : Arcuser
      ```BASH
-     arcuser
+     Arcuser
      ```

    - **Password** : Password.1!!